Dimensions of Wellness

 Intellectual Wellness is having a curiosity and strong desire to learn.
 The intellectual dimension of wellness encourages creative and stimulating mental activities.
 An intellectually well person uses the resources available to expand his/her knowledge in improved skills along with expanding potential for sharing with others.
 An intellectually well person uses the intellectual and cultural activities in the classroom and beyond the classroom combined with the human resources and learning resources available within the University community and the larger community.

-Below are some UMB, local, and national intellectual wellness resources.
+Below are some UMB intellectual wellness resources.

 UMB